STAR-Research/18-847B-F22/README.md

 **Email Address:**  akshitha@cmu.edu
 **Office Hours:**  Mondays, 3:30 - 4:30 pm ET

-**Teaching Assistant:**  TBD <br/>
+**Teaching Assistant:**  Balamurugan (Bala) Marimuthu <br/>
-**Email Address:**  TBD <br/>
-**Office Hours:**	  Email to schedule a Zoom appointment.
+**Email Address:**  bmarimut@andrew.cmu.edu <br/> **Office Hours:**	  Email to schedule a Zoom appointment

 **Course Support:**  Academic Services Center <br/>
 **Office Location:**  HH 1113 <br/>
 **Website:**  https://www.ece.cmu.edu/academics/academic-services-center.html

-**Course Description:**  Modern computing systems support a wide range of hyperscale online services such as cloud computing, social networks, video streaming, online messaging, web search, and online banking.
+**Course Description:**  Modern computing systems support a wide range of hyperscale web services such as cloud computing, social networks, video streaming, online messaging, web search, and online banking.
 This course will focus on studying the systems software, hardware, and distributed systems technology that compose modern data center computing systems.
-The course will also expose students to cross-cutting data center issues related to service level objectives, latency unpredictability, total cost of ownership, energy efficiency, scalability, sustainability, and equity.
+The course will also expose students to cross-cutting data center problems related to service level objectives, latency unpredictability, total cost of ownership, energy efficiency, scalability, sustainability, and equity.

 The course is a combination of lectures, paper reading, in-class presentations, and a semester-long project.
 Students will read up to two seminal papers per topic and submit brief summaries via [hotcrp](https://cmu-18-847-f22.hotcrp.com/).
-In the classroom, we will start with a student presentation of the papers followed by an interactive discussion on the papers in terms of design innovation and challenges.
+In the classroom, we will have a student presentation of the papers accompanied by an interactive discussion on the papers in terms of design innovation and challenges.
 Students will work in groups of three on a semester-long, open-ended research project on a cutting-edge data center topic.

 This course is appropriate for graduate and advanced undergraduate students from ECE and CS who are interested in a vertical study of modern cloud computing and advanced data center systems.
 It is also appropriate for ECE and CS students who want to gain some experience with a semester-long research project on a cutting-edge modern computer systems topic.
+This course is especially suited for students who are more interested in open-ended discussions, are interested in learning new concepts on-the-fly, and have a curiosity to explore the unknown.

 Students are expected to attend class meetings and actively participate in the discussions.
 Paper summaries, presentations, and class participation are a significant part of the grade.
 There is no formal prerequisite for this course.
 However, it would be helpful if students have a basic understanding of systems and architecture concepts and are comfortable with C/C++ and/or Python programming.